LJPZebra/thesis_bg/readme.md

 movies on a relatively modest computer and power-user to build a custom-tailored software.
 The feedback we have encountered more frequently is how to analyze the tracking results.
-The standardized output leaves the user free to choose the analysis tool that he preferred.
+The standardized output leaves the user free to choose the analysis tool.
 An answer to this request will be to develop analysis add-ons integrated into FastTrack if needed.
-These add-ons will be thematic (e.g., rats behavior, soft matter, etc.), and each one will have a specific set of functions to compute meaningful quantities specific to this domain and system.
+These add-ons could be thematic (e.g., rats behavior, soft matter, etc.), and each one will have a specific set of functions to compute meaningful quantities specific to this domain and system.
 Another perspective that can be envisioned is to include the possibility of live tracking inside the software.

+## FastTrack user interface preview

+![**FastTrack's user interface** FastTrack's main window with $ZFJ\_001$ movie opened.](part_1/assets/ft_preview_0.png){width="100%"}

+![**FastTrack's user interface** FastTrack's main window with $ZFJ\_001$ movie opened and parameters setup for the tracking.](part_1/assets/ft_preview_1.png){width="100%"}

+![**FastTrack's user interface** FastTrack's tracking review with
+$ZFJ\_001$ opened after the tracking.
+The user can check and correct tracking errors.](part_1/assets/ft_preview_2.png){width="100%"}

 ## Voronoï diagram {#appendix_voronoi}